apache/cordova-coho/docs/tools-release-process.md

     # Then curate:
     vim cordova-lib/cordova-lib/RELEASENOTES.md cordova-cli/RELEASENOTES.md cordova-plugman/RELEASENOTES.md cordova-js/RELEASENOTES.md

 Update the version of cordova-js that lib depends on.
-(TODO: why does this dependency exist?)

 Update the version of cordova-lib that cli and plugman depend on: